lionel87/sticky-html-table/README.md

 - optionally multiple sections, where a section has its own single row section header
 - a single table body, or multiple, one for each section

 The table header can have multiple rows, and any kind of merged cells.
+Table headers (`<thead>`) only contains `<th>` elements.

 The table sidebar can have multiple columns, and any kind of merged cells.
+The `<th>` cells which contained in a `<tbody>` element are considered to be sidebar cells.

 A table section header is a single table row usually fully merged and stlyed like the table header.

 Sections can be separated into their own `<tbody>` where the first row is the section header, or just left in one big `<tbody>` element.

+> Note: The `<tfoot>` element has no role in this implementation, and may break the table if used.
+> Note: The `<colgroup>` element can be used to style the table columns freely.

 ## Usage